Scented Geranium: Planting, Care, and Benefits

 Maintenance, pruning and care

 The scented geranium requires very little maintenance, only fearing frost.
-In overly wet soil, it risks root rot.
+In overly damp soil, it risks root rot.
 Water during the first two summers after planting, then only during prolonged dry spells and always moderately.
-Too much moisture would kill the plant, which does not appreciate excess water at all.
+Too much moisture could kill the plant, which does not appreciate excess water at all.

-In pots, ensure less spaced-out watering and water as soon as the soil surface dries: once or twice a week.
-It’s a hungry plant: in summer, provide regular doses of geranium fertiliser to support the flowering of pot-grown plants.
+In pots, ensure less spaced-out watering and water as soon as the soil dries on the surface: once or twice a week.
+It’s a hungry plant: during the summer, provide regular doses of geranium fertiliser to support the flowering of your pot-grown plants.

-Regularly remove faded flowers and yellowed foliage to encourage new blooms and extend the flowering period.
+Regularly remove faded flowers and yellowed foliage to encourage the appearance of new flowers and extend the flowering period.

 When to prune scented geraniums?